 They also recommend that the owners corporation educates all residents, workers and guests about these measures and ensures that everyone is aware of the presence of an automatic fire alarm system on the premises.

-If you’re in need of a reliable and experienced strata manager to help you sort out your automatic fire alarm system or a recent false alarm charge, don’t hesitate to contact our friendly team today.
+If you’re in need of a reliable and experienced strata manager to help you sort out your automatic fire alarm system, apartment fire doors, or a recent false alarm charge, don’t hesitate to contact our friendly team today.